nurul3101/docs-1/docs/lib/datastore/auth-model.md

 description: Learn more about how DataStore handles Models with finer grain authorization access checks.
 ---

-DataStore has the capability to operate on models with finer grain authorization checks.
+DataStore with [sync to cloud enabled](~/lib/datastore/sync.md) has the capability to operate on models with finer grain authorization checks at the API.
 In GraphQL, this is done with the `@auth` directive defined in the [GraphQL Transformer documentation](~/cli/graphql-transformer/directives.md#auth).

 <amplify-callout>